The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Graphs and Algebras

 An abstract graph $\Gamma$ is a quadruple $(V_{\Gamma},F_{\Gamma},$ $\imath_{\Gamma},\del_{\Gamma})$ of a finite set of vertices $V_{\Gamma}$ a finite set of half edges or flags $F_{\Gamma}$ and involution on flags $\imath_{\Gamma}:F_{\Gamma}\to F_{\Gamma}; \imath_{\Gamma}^2=id$ and a map $\del_{\Gamma}:F_{\Gamma}\to V_{\Gamma}$.
 We will omit the subscripts $\Gamma$ if no confusion arises.

 Since the map $\imath$ is an involution, it has orbits of order one or two.
 We will call the flags in an orbit of order one {\em tails}.
 We will call an orbit of order two an {\em edge}.
 The flags of an edge are its elements.

-It is clear that the set of vertices and edges form a 1--dim simplicial complex.
+The set of vertices and edges form a 1--dim simplicial complex.
 The realization of a graph is the realization of this simplicial complex.

 \begin{ex} A graph with one vertex is called a corolla.
 Such a graph only has tails and no edges.
 Any set $S$ gives rise to a corolla.
 Let $p$ be a one point set then the corolla is $\crl_{p,S}=(p,S, id,\del)$ where $\del$ is the constant map. \end{ex}